Aprataxin

 Aprataxin is a protein that in humans is encoded by the APTX gene.

 This gene encodes a member of the histidine triad (HIT) superfamily, some of which have nucleotide-binding and diadenosine polyphosphate hydrolase activities.
 The encoded protein may play a role in single-stranded DNA repair.
 Mutations in this gene have been associated with ataxia–ocular apraxia.
 Multiple transcript variants encoding distinct isoforms have been identified for this gene, however, the full length nature of some variants has not been determined.

 Function

 Aprataxin removes AMP from DNA ends following abortive ligation attempts by DNA Ligase IV during non-homologous end joining, thereby permitting subsequent attempts at ligation.

 DNA strand breaks

-Ataxia oculomotor apraxia-1 is a neurological disorder caused by mutations in the APTX gene that encodes aprataxin.
+Ataxia with oculomotor apraxia type 1 is a neurological disorder caused by mutations in the APTX gene that encodes aprataxin.
 The neurological disorder appears to be caused by the gradual accumulation of unrepaired DNA strand breaks resulting from abortive DNA ligation events.